veillette/opticsTextbook/content/Chap04Polarization/Polarization.md

 \end{array}\right),
 \end{align*}
 ```
 because $\exp(i\pi/2)=i$.
 To describe the actual transmission through the quarter-wave plate, the matrix should be multiplied by some global phase factor, but because we only care about the **phase difference** between the field components, this global phase factor can be omitted without problem.
-The quarter-wave plate is typically used to **convert linearly polarized light to elliptically polarized light and vice-versa**<sup>[^5]</sup>.
+The quarter-wave plate is typically used to **convert linearly polarized light to elliptically polarized light and vice-versa**{cite:p}`saleh_teich`.
 If the incident light is linearly polarized at angle $\alpha$, the state of polarization after the quarter-wave plate is

 ```{math}
 :label: eq.alpha2